What is Hard Money and Easy Money?

 In the past there were many different types of monies that worked well.
 The best form of money that worked well for over 5000 years is gold and silver.

 So long as governments do not debase currencies the money will remain sound.
-However it is a big ask for government officials not to tamper with monetary policy.
+However, it is a big ask for government officials not to tamper with monetary policy.

 It does not matter which method governments debase with.
 Whether by inserting digits in a computer or decreasing precious metals in coins.
 Both methods have exactly the same effect.
 It makes the money unsound.
-By time it reduces the value of the currencies central banks issue.
+Over time it reduces the value of the currencies central banks issue.

-Eventually the money will vanish and no one will ever see it in circulation again.
+Eventually, the money will vanish and no one will ever see it in circulation again.

 Example of Gresham’s Law: The US Dimes

-In 1965 president Lyndon Johnson signed a new act removing all the silver content from US coins.
+In 1965 President Lyndon Johnson signed a new act removing all the silver content from US coins.
 It did not take long for the pure silver coins to disappear from circulation.